Where are meteorites found?

 Nearly all meteorites are found in deserts.
 (Yes, Antarctica is a desert because the annual precipitation rate is very low.)
-Deserts are places that collect meteorites over thousands of years and nothing much happens to the meteorite.
-Also, meteorites are easier to find in deserts then in places with lots of vegetation or other rocks.
+Deserts are places that accumulate meteorites over thousands of years and then nothing much happens to the meteorite.
+Also, meteorites are easier to find in deserts than in places with topography, vegetation, and other rocks.

-More than 39,000 meteorites have been found in Antarctica by government funded expeditions, mainly by the U.S. and Japan.
+Nearly 42,000 meteorites have been found in Antarctica by government funded expeditions, mainly by the U.S. and Japan.
 Nearly all of these have been found since 1976.
-Over 12,000 meteorites have been found in the Sahara Desert of northern Africa, most since 1995, mainly by nomads and private collectors.
-About 4000 have been found on the Arabian Peninsula, mostly in the Sultanate of Oman, a desert country about the size of New Mexico.
+Over 14,000 meteorites have been found in the Sahara Desert of northern Africa, most since 1995, mainly by nomads and private collectors.
+About 4200 have been found on the Arabian Peninsula, mostly in the Sultanate of Oman, a desert country about the size of New Mexico.

-The geographic distribution of meteorites is considerably different if calculated by mass instead of by number.
+The geographic distribution of meteorites is considerably different if calculated by mass instead of by number (Fig. 4).
 The field for Antarctica shrinks considerably.
 In Antarctica, all meteorites in a search area are collected regardless of size.
-Thus, the average mass of meteorites from Antarctica is 149 g, compared with 2260 g for meteorites from the Sahara where little ones are easier to miss.
-(The smallest 90% of meteorites from Antarctica average only 24 g in mass.)
-The North America and “everywhere else” slices are much larger because of massive iron meteorites from Namibia (Hoba, 60 tons, and Gibeon, 26 tons), Greenland (Cape York, 58 tons), China (Aletai, 50 tons), Argentina (Campo del Cielo, 50 tons), U.S. (Canyon Diablo, 30 tons), Mexico (Chupaderos, 24 tons, and Bacubirito, 22 tons), Australia (Mundrabilla, 24 tons), and Russia (Sikhote-Alin, 23 tons.
-Together, these 10 meteorites (367.5 metric tons) account for 54% of the mass of all known meteorites.
+Thus, the average mass of meteorites from Antarctica is 55 g (about 2 ounces), compared with 248 g (about a pound) for meteorites from the Sahara where little ones are easier to miss.
+(The smallest 90% of meteorites from Antarctica average only 17 g in mass.)
+Some of the other slices of Fig. 4 are much larger than in Fig. 1 because of massive iron meteorites from China (Aletai, 74 tons), Namibia (Hoba, 60 tons, and Gibeon, 26 tons), Greenland (Cape York, 58 tons), Argentina (Campo del Cielo, 50 tons), U.S. (Canyon Diablo, 30 tons), Mexico (Chupaderos, 24 tons, and Bacubirito, 22 tons), Australia (Mundrabilla, 24 tons), and Russia (Sikhote-Alin, 23 tons.
+Together, these 10 meteorites (391.5 metric tons) account for 56% of the mass of all known meteorites.

 If only falls are considered, most meteorites are stony meteorites.
 Only a few percent are iron meteorites, also known as “irons.”
 Mesosiderites and pallasites are rare types of meteorites that contain subequal volumes of both metal and stony material.

-In populated places like North America, however, people find a greater fraction of the irons because irons tend to be more massive and are more likely to catch peoples’ attention.
+In populated places like North America, however, people find (Fig. 9) a greater fraction of irons than the fraction of irons among falls (Fig. 7) because irons tend to be more massive and are more likely to catch peoples’ attention.
 Many have been found by farmers plowing a field.

 The picture is a bit different when measured by mass.
-The enstatite achondrite slice is much larger here than on the “by number” chart, because among the 83 enstatite achondrites (aubrites), one is huge, Norton County (1.1 metric ton).
-Similarly, the enstatite chondrite field is bigger in the mass diagram because of huge Al Haggounia 001 (3 metric ton).
+The aubrite slice is much larger here than in Fig. 11, because among the 93 enstatite achondrites (aubrites), one is huge, Norton County (1.1 metric ton).
+Similarly, the enstatite chondrite field is bigger in the mass diagram because of huge Al Haggounia 001 (3 metric tons).

 As noted above, in Antarctica icefields are searched systematically and all meteorites are collected.
-On the basis of this chart, I suspect that in hot deserts (Sahara and Oman), most found meteorites are collected, but that many of the ordinary chondrites are not classified and, consequently, are not listed in the Meteoritical Bulletin Database.
-Thus, the proportion of achondrites (which are more valued by collectors) among stony meteorites stated above, 6.5% by number, is an overestimate.
-Among Antarctic meteorites, only 2.9% of stony meteorites are achondrites.
+I suspect that in northern Africa, most meteorites that are found are actually collected.
+On the basis of Fig. 13, however, I suspect that many of the ordinary chondrites are not classified and, consequently, are not listed in the Meteoritical Bulletin Database.
+Unclassified NWA chondrites are available for sale on the internet for less than a dollar per gram.